cmwylie19/peppr/docs/030_user-guide/030_actions/010_mutate.md

   .Mutate(request => {
     request
       // Here we are adding an annotation to the ConfigMap.
-      .SetAnnotation("pepr.dev", "annotations-work-too");
+      .SetAnnotation("peppr.dev", "annotations-work-too");

     // Note that we are not returning anything here.
-This is because Pepr is tracking the changes in each action automatically.
+This is because peppr is tracking the changes in each action automatically.
   });
 ```

 ### `RemoveAnnotation`

-`RemoveAnnotation` is used to remove an annotation on a Kubernetes object as part of a Pepr Mutate action.
+`RemoveAnnotation` is used to remove an annotation on a Kubernetes object as part of a peppr Mutate action.

 For example, to remove an annotation when a ConfigMap is updated: